dgerabagi/data-curation-environment/flattened_repo.md

             return numA - numB;
         });

-        // C179: Prioritize T14 and T7 by moving them to the front of the list if they exist. const priorityArtifacts = ['T14.
+        const priorityArtifacts = ['T14.
 Template - GitHub Repository Setup Guide.md', 'T7.
 Template - Development and Testing Guide.md'];
         priorityArtifacts.forEach(pa => {
             const index = templateFilenames.indexOf(pa);